JamesHusband/Diabeetus/README.md

 ---

-### User Journey

-1. **Initial Setup**:
-   - Users input the current regimen details (e.g., Humalog Mix50 dosages, meal times, snacks, etc.).
-   - The app creates a baseline of data, enabling AI to identify potential problem areas over time.

-2. **Daily Interaction**:
-   - Users log meals, insulin doses, and occasional lifestyle changes.
-   - Real-time feedback through CGM integration helps users interpret daily fluctuations and see immediate effects of adjustments.

-3. **Data-Driven Adjustment Periods**:
-   - Guided adjustments allow users to test changes over a few days, such as:
-     - Slight reductions or increases in insulin dosage
-     - Changes in meal timing or carbohydrate intake at dinner
-     - Introduction of controlled snacks (e.g., Huel in the afternoon)
-   - Users observe changes in glucose levels, while the app records and interprets trends for each variable.

-4. **Ongoing Pattern Analysis**:
-   - As more data accumulates, the app offers insights into longer-term trends, helping users refine the regimen and achieve consistent glucose stability.

----

 ### Outcomes and Benefits

-- **Improved Blood Glucose Stability**: Enhanced regimen adjustments and real-time feedback prevent dangerous highs and lows.
+- **Improved Blood Glucose Stability**
+  Enhanced regimen adjustments and real-time feedback prevent dangerous highs and lows.

+- **Empowered Caregivers**
-- **Empowered Caregivers**: Data-driven recommendations offer caregivers a reliable structure, reducing stress and uncertainty.
+  Data-driven recommendations offer caregivers a reliable structure, reducing stress and uncertainty.

-- **Optimized Insulin and Dietary Management**: Insights from the app help identify and adjust key factors that impact blood glucose, especially in challenging periods like overnight.
+- **Optimized Insulin and Dietary Management**
+  Insights from the app help identify and adjust key factors that impact blood glucose, especially in challenging periods like overnight.

 ---